 Under 18-1.3-101 C.R.S., if you are eligible, the court will delay your case for up to two years to allow you to complete a drug treatment program.

-During the period of diversion, you may be placed on probation or under the supervision of a diversion program approved by the district attorney.
+During the diversion period, you may be placed on probation or under the supervision of a diversion program approved by the district attorney.

 Once your charges are dismissed, they are not considered a conviction for any purpose.
-You will not need to disclose the arrest on job applications and you may petition under 24-72-702, C.R.S. to seal your arrest record and any other criminal records pertaining to the charged offense.
+You will not need to disclose the arrest on job applications.
+Also, you may petition under 24-72-702, C.R.S. to seal your arrest record and any other criminal records pertaining to the charged offense.

-You are eligible for pretrial diversion if you are a first-time offender who is charged with a misdemeanor drug offense.
+You are eligible for pretrial diversion if you are a first-time offender charged with a misdemeanor drug offense.

 During the diversionary period, you will be required to comply with certain rules, including: